 The preparation of the consolidated financial statements on successor basis in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of increases and decreases in net assets from operations as well as income and expenses during the reporting period.
-Significant accounting estimates reflected in the Group's consolidated financial statements include fair value of investments in securities, the useful lives of intangible assets and equipment, impairment of long-lived assets, collectability of receivables.
+Significant accounting estimates reflected in the Group's consolidated financial statements include valuation of warrants, fair value of investments in securities, convertible debts and finance lease, the useful lives of intangible assets and property, plant and equipment, impairment of long-lived assets, valuation allowance for deferred tax assets, and collectability of receivables.
 Actual results could differ from those estimates.